Lucrezia Quistelli della Mirandola: Artistic Legacy

-Vasari’s inclusion of Quistelli is found in his Life of Properzia de’ Rossi, along with the names of several other prominent women artists such as Sophonisba Anguissola and Lavinia Fontana.
+Vasari’s inclusion of Quistelli is found in his Life of Properzia de’ Rossi, along with fellow women artists Sophonisba Anguissola and Plautilla Nelli.

 She is also mentioned in Girolamo Tiraboschi’s 1785 treatise, Notizie de’Pittori, Scultori, Incisori, e Architetti.
 Tiraboschi laments the fact that no other news of her work has survived other than Vasari’s short mention of her.
 However, one surviving altarpiece of hers can be found at the Church of Santa Maria e San Pietro in Silvano Pietra, "The Mystical Marriage of Saint Catherine", an oil-on-canvas painting measuring 180x120 cm (c.
 1576).

 A chapter on Lucrezia Quistelli, authored by Sheila Barker, will be in the forthcoming book, Women Artists in Early Modern Italy: Careers, Fame, and Collectors [Brepols, May 2016].